Angry Woman Set Huge Paterson Fire That Displaced 60 By Lighting Paper Towels, Indictment Says

 When they finally were done, 20 families had displaced, several firefighters were hospitalized and half a city block was destroyed, authorities said.

-A first appearance in Central Judicial Processing Court in Paterson will be scheduled on the indictment, which charges her with arson, aggravated assault and causing widespread injury.
+A first appearance in Central Judicial Processing Court in Paterson will be scheduled on the indictment, which charges Valdez with arson, aggravated assault and causing widespread injury.

 Click here to sign up for Daily Voice's free daily emails and news alerts.